angebesson/congenial-lamp/README.md

+In this exercise we create a component like the followers in X

+Technologies:
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.